ensarkaya/Similarity-Modellings-over-Stackoverflow/README.md

   LIMIT
   100000"
   3-Save the results into Drive(it allows upload up to 1 GB)
-  4- Open one of the "TF-IDF" or "Minhashşng-LSH" files in Google Colab
+  4- Open one of the "TF-IDF" or "Minhashing-LSH" files in Google Colab
   5- Implement first cell and by following the orders create the link between Colab and Drive
   6- Implement the rest cells in order until the console wants an input
   7- Type your input and implement rest of the cells